marcturu/cinebook/README.md

 <sub>🗓️ Developed in March 2026</sub>

 This project consists of three (in)dependent exercises: **/register**, **/rate-exchange-calculator** and **/movie-seat-booking**, each one structured with `index.html`, `style.css` and `script.js`.
-Those were coded using ES5 intentionally, which implies string concatenation using `+` instead of template literals, `var` instead of `const` / `let`. and functions declared with `function` instead of arrow functions.
+Those were coded using ES5 intentionally, which implies string concatenation using `+` instead of template literals, `var` instead of `const` / `let` and functions declared with `function` instead of arrow functions.

 ## ✅ Features